 - Community members travel together to local destinations throughout the day, evening and weekends.

-- Group trips and stops are preplanned ahead of time by a Community Transportation Coordinator.
+- Group trips and stops are preplanned ahead of time by requesting a trip with the Community Transportation Coordinator.

 - Riders contact their Community Transportation Coordinator to find pre-scheduled Community Van trips or see trips on this page posted by others.

 - Trips must have at least two passengers in addition to the volunteer driver.
-Each rider will pay a one-zone Metro fare while the driver travels for free.
+Each rider will pay a standard Metro fare while the driver travels for free.
+All youth under age 19 always ride Metro services free.

 - Riders request a trip through the listed trip contact or Community Transportation Coordinator.